sanabby/opencontrail-kubernetes-docs/opencontrail.md

 Opencontrail gateway provides gateway fucntion for any external (north-south) traffic going towards the internal kubernetes pods.
 Details on this functionality can be found @ https://github.com/Juniper/contrail-controller/wiki/Simple-Gateway

-Opencontrail vrouter agnet in container and kernel module (vrouter.ko) is deployed on kubernetes-opencontrail-gateway
+Opencontrail vrouter agent in container and kernel module (vrouter.ko) is deployed on kubernetes-opencontrail-gateway

 `root@kubernetes-opencontrail-gateway:~# lsmod | grep vrouter` <br />
 `vrouter               235766  1 ` <br />